thingsboard/thingsboard.github.io/docs/edge/use-cases/manage-alarms-rpc-requests.md

 provisionDevicesEdge:
     0:
         image: /images/edge/use-cases/manage-alarms/provision-devices-item-1.png
-        title: 'Login to your ThingsBoard <b>Edge</b> instance and open Device groups page.'
+        title: 'Login to your ThingsBoard <b>Edge</b> instance and open Devices page.'
     1:
         image: /images/edge/use-cases/manage-alarms/provision-devices-item-2.png
-        title: 'Open "All" device group.'
+        title: 'Click on the "Add Device"("+") icon in the top right corner of the table.'
     2:
         image: /images/edge/use-cases/manage-alarms/provision-devices-item-3.png
-        title: 'Click on the "Add Device"("+") icon in the top right corner of the table.'
-    3:
-        image: /images/edge/use-cases/manage-alarms/provision-devices-item-4.png
         title: 'Input device name.
 For example, "DHT22".
 Select "edge thermostat" from device profiles list.
 No other changes required at this time.
 Click "Add" to add the device.'
+    3:
+        image: /images/edge/use-cases/manage-alarms/provision-devices-item-4.png
+        title: 'Now your "DHT22" device should be listed first, since table sort devices using created time by default.
+Click "Add" to add one more device.'
     4:
         image: /images/edge/use-cases/manage-alarms/provision-devices-item-5.png
-        title: 'Now your "DHT22" device should be listed first, since table sort devices using created time by default.
-Click "Add" to add one more device.'
-    5:
-        image: /images/edge/use-cases/manage-alarms/provision-devices-item-6.png
         title: 'Input device name.
 For example, "Air Conditioner".
 No other changes required at this time.
 Click "Add" to add the device.'
+    5:
+        image: /images/edge/use-cases/manage-alarms/provision-devices-item-6.png
+        title: 'Now your "Air Conditioner" device should be listed first, since table sort devices using created time by default.'
     6:
         image: /images/edge/use-cases/manage-alarms/provision-devices-item-7.png
-        title: 'Now your "Air Conditioner" device should be listed first, since table sort devices using created time by default.'
+        title: 'Click on "DHT22" device row to open device details and navigate to "Relations" tab.
+Click "+" icon to add new relation.'
     7:
         image: /images/edge/use-cases/manage-alarms/provision-devices-item-8.png
-        title: 'Click on "DHT22" device row to open device details and navigate to "Relations" tab.
-Click "+" icon to add new relation.'
-    8:
-        image: /images/edge/use-cases/manage-alarms/provision-devices-item-9.png
         title: 'Specify relation type "Manages" and select "Air Conditioner" device from the list.
 Click "Add" to add this relation.
 Now we verify that devices were provisioned to cloud.'

 provisionDevices:
     0:
         image: /images/edge/use-cases/manage-alarms/provision-devices-item-10.png
-        title: 'Login to your ThingsBoard <b>ThingsBoard Community Edition</b> instance and open Devices page.'
+        title: 'Login to your ThingsBoard <b>ThingsBoard</b> instance and open Devices page.'
     1:
         image: /images/edge/use-cases/manage-alarms/provision-devices-item-11.png
         title: 'Make sure that "DHT22" and "Air Conditioner" devices are in the devices list.'